florianneukirchen/qgis_adjust_style/README.md

 - Active Layer
 - Selected Layers
 - Visible Layers
 - All Layers
+- All Layers + Canvas Background

 ### Change Color
 Adjusting colors works in the HSV color model.
 That means you can rotate the hue of the HSV colors as you would rotate a color wheel: set the degree of the rotation and hit "OK".
 The color grid above the slider works as a preview.

 To adjust saturation and value (= brightness), click on the respective plus and minus buttons to adjust the respective value ± 5.
-Be careful: You can't use the plus and minus button to undo the changes already made since saturation and HSV value stay in the interval ranging from 0 to 255 and any color arriving at these borders can't be moved back in an consistent way.
+Be careful: You can't use the plus and minus button to undo the changes already made, because:
+- saturation and HSV value stay in the interval ranging from 0 to 255 and any color arriving at these borders can't be moved back in an consistent way.
+- fully desaturating any color results in the complete loss of the hue, as achromatic colors (i.e. saturation of 0) do not have a hue.

 It is good practice to save the layer styles before using these buttons!